 Can you play Stellaris Multiplayer without DLC?

 The Stellaris vanilla game (no DLC) is absolutely enough to play great Multiplayer games with other players.
-But adding DLCs to the mix could even enhance the game experience, make it even more interesting.
+But adding DLCs to the mix could even enhance the game experience, and make it even more interesting.
 Still, the Stellaris in its vanilla version is absolutely enough.

 And: As long as the server’s host owns the DLC, it is shared with all players on that server.
 So joining a multiplayer game can be a nice way to test the employed DLCs, if they make it on your wish list for Christmas.